Maryland Route 51: Route description

 MD 51 enters a rural area and parallels the C&O Canal southeast through Spring Gap.
 The state highway turns away from the North Branch Potomac River and passes through a hilly area south of Warrior Mountain before entering the valley of Mill Run.
 MD 51 again parallels the C&O Canal as the highway approaches the unincorporated community of Oldtown.
-Within Oldtown, the state highway intersects Opessa Street, which leads to a private, low-water toll bridge across the North Branch Potomac River to Green Spring Road in Hampshire County, West Virginia.
+Within Oldtown, the state highway intersects Opessa Street, which leads to a private, low-water toll bridge across the North Branch Potomac River to CR 1 (Green Spring Road) in Hampshire County, West Virginia.
 MD 51 separates from the C&O Canal again as it leaves Oldtown and enters the valley of Sawpit Run, which the road follows to its confluence with Town Creek.
 The state highway follows the creek to the community of Town Creek, where it makes contact with the C&O Canal again.
 MD 51 then climbs a bluff and turns north again, passing through a swath of Green Ridge State Forest before turning east and settling into the valley of Pursiane Run.
 The state highway turns north out of the stream valley as it loops east over the C&O Canal and south over the Potomac River into West Virginia, where the highway continues as WV 9 toward Paw Paw.

 MD 51 is a part of the National Highway System as a principal arterial from I-68 in Cumberland to Uhl Highway and Pittsburgh Plate Glass Road at North Branch.